CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 It is recommended to create a data protection concept, taking into account the requirements of the OPS.1.1.5 data backup module

-** Note: ** Even though users should store all work on central servers, business-related data will always be found on clients as long as they provide a way to do so.
+** Note: ** Even though users should store all work results on central servers, business-relevant data will always be found on clients as long as they provide a means to do so.
 Therefore, clients must also be included in the institution's data protection concept.

 Depending on the amount and importance of the data being re-stored and the possible damage caused by loss of this data, the following should be specified: